auerswal/pubcloud2020/ex2-iac/README.md

     Prefix = 10.48.0.0/16
     VPC_ID = vpc-03f59f91f9c6797a5

-Terraform prominently shows (in red color) that the VPC needs to be destroyed and recreated.
+Terraform prominently shows
+(in red color which is lost during copy&paste) that the VPC needs to be destroyed and recreated.
 Since Terraform requires confirmation for actually applying a plan, unintended actions seem to be avoidable. ☺